How To Use Competitor Research To Boost Your B2B SEO

 UberSuggest is a brilliant keyword tool that can provide you with thousands of keyword ideas based on a base term or phrase.
 Keyword phrases are broken down by letter and numerical variation.
 This is perfect for you to get many variable search terms that your prospects might be searching for.

 Your next step is to implement these findings into your on-page content, such as product and category descriptions and blog posts.
-Use a tool SEOBook’s Keyword Density Analyzer by copy and pasting your copy into the ‘plain text’ tab and tweak your keyword density – this will help you make sure you have used all of your keywords, without over-optimizing.
+Use a keyword density tool tool to help you make sure you have used all of your keywords, without over-optimizing.
+We use SEMRush and Yoast to help manage keyword density.

 Lessons to be learnt from B2C businesses